Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic polygonal mesh adaptation

+The difference shown in Fig. \ref{fig:convexity} is understandable, and even expected.
+The triangular MMPDE moves individual triangles with their own metric, while the polygonal MMPDE tends to move each individual polygon as a whole.
+Because of this, the polygons in a polygonal MMPDE appear to be more `rigid'.
+In Fig. \ref{fig:convexity}, we observe that the triangular MMPDE is slightly more flexible as it generates thinner (better aligned) elements while the polygonal MMPDE leads to polygons of convex shape.

-Finally, we point out that currently there is no built-in mechanism in the algorithm to prevent mesh elements from becoming non-convex, or to prevent mesh-tangling.
+Having all polygons remaining convex in a polygonal mesh is a much appreciated property.
+Some numerical tools such as the Wachspress coordinates can only be defined on convex polygons.
+Moreover, as pointed out earlier, the sub-triangulation of an all convex polygonal mesh is nonsingular and hence it is guaranteed \cite{HK2017} that the mesh will not tangle in the next inner iteration.
+However, currently there is no built-in mechanism in the polygonal MMPDE algorithm to prevent mesh elements from becoming non-convex, although numerical results shown in Fig. \ref{fig:convexity} seem promising.
 Such issues, as well as the convergence of the algorithm, are generally difficult to analyze theoretically \cite{BuddHuangRussell09}.
-On the other hand, the continuous meshing functional corresponding to $I_h( \{\vxi_i\}, \{ \vx_i^{(k)}\})$ is coercive and polyconvex and has a minimizer \cite{HR11}.
-Moreover, numerical results to be given in Section \ref{sec:numericalResults} show that the algorithm is efficient and robust.
+On the other hand, the continuous meshing functional corresponding to $I_h( \{\revi{\veta_i}\}, \{ \vx_i^{(k)}\})$ is known coercive and polyconvex and has a minimizer \cite{HR11}.
+Moreover, numerical examples to be given in Section \ref{sec:numericalResults} show that the algorithm is efficient and robust. }

+\revi{ As mentioned at the end of Section \ref{sec:compareMeasures}, we eliminate short edges in the initial CVT mesh $\T^{(0)}$.
+This ensures that the reference mesh $\hat{\T}_C$ is free of short edges.
+In the subsequent moving mesh iterations, one should not eliminate short edges since this will alter the mesh topology.
+Besides, short edges in highly anisotropic meshes may not be ``short'' when measured under the correct anisotropic measure.
+They need to be distinguished from the true ``short edges'', which are still ``short'' even when measured under the anisotropic measure.
+This work is left to $Q_{ali,2}$, which is able to detect the true ``short edges'' as shown in Section \ref{sec:compareMeasures}.
+We expect that by keeping $Q_{ali,2}$ and $Q_{eq,2}$ small, the mesh will contain few true ``short edges''.
+So far there is no theoretical analysis of this, but numerical results to be presented in Section \ref{sec:numericalResults} \revZ{show} that the polygonal moving mesh algorithm appears to handle the short edge issue well. }

+Finally, we mention that the entire moving mesh algorithm can be extended to 3D straightforwardly.
+To this end, one simply needs to combine the discussion on 3D polyhedral mesh quality measures (presented at the end of Section \ref{sec:qualitymeasures}) and a 3D MMPDE framework (see for example \cite{HK2014}).